Lifting vector bundles to Witt vector bundles: Witt modules and Lg -bundles

-\begin{defi} Let $n \geq 1$ be an integer.
-The association defines a sheaf of commutative rings on $S$.
-We denote it by $\W_n(\mathcal O_S)$.
-As a sheaf of sets, it is represented by the $n$-dimensional affine space $\mathbb A^n_S$; it is thus also a sheaf for the fppf topology.
-If $m \leq n$ is a positive integer, we denote by the quotient morphism (of sheaves of commutative rings on $S$), and by the natural injection, whose image equals $\Ker(\pi_{n,m})$.
-We thus have an exact sequence \end{defi}
+As a sheaf of sets, $\W_r(\mathcal{O}_X)$ is represented by the $r$-dimensional affine space $\mathbb A^r_X$; it is thus also a sheaf for the fppf topology.
+If $1 \leq s < r$ are integers, denote by the quotient, fitting into an exact sequence of sheaves of commutative rings on $X$